Moses Ali: Career

+Ali was the appointed officer in charge of training and commissioned to the rank of 2nd Lieutenant in the Uganda Paratrooper School in 1969.
 Ali was involved in the 1971 Ugandan coup d'état that overthrew President Milton Obote and brought Idi Amin to power.
 He consequently rose in the ranks during the Second Republic of Uganda, when Amin ruled the country.
-Moses Ali was appointed Minister of Finance.
+Ali was appointed Minister of Finance.
 Journalists Tony Avirgan and Martha Honey described him as one of Amin's "closest henchmen".
 As Minister of Finance, he used his position to organize an Islamic charity.
 This garnered him a lot of popular support, but also raised Amin's suspicions, as he feared Ali was attempting to construct a Muslim political base of support.
-Indeed, Moses Ali gained many followers within the Uganda Army.
+Indeed, Ali gained many followers within the Uganda Army.

-In April 1978, the President organized a meeting in the capital Kampala, where he railed against ministers whom he deemed disloyal, too powerful or incompetent, including Moses Ali.
-Accusing the Minister of Finance of mismanaging the Bank of Uganda, gross corruption, mishandling Muslim Supreme Council funds, and ignoring orders by the government, Amin became so angry during his speech that he threw a trashcan at Ali.
+In April 1978, President Amin organized a meeting in Kampala, where he railed against ministers whom he deemed disloyal, too powerful or incompetent, including Ali.
+Accusing the Minister of Finance of mismanaging the Bank of Uganda, gross corruption, mishandling Muslim Supreme Council funds, and ignoring orders by the government.
+Amin became so angry during his speech that he threw a trashcan at Ali.
 Having realized that his situation was untenable, Ali got away as soon as possible.
-He quietly snuck out of Kampala in his private car and fled to his home in the West Nile Region.
+He quietly sneaked out of Kampala in his private car and fled to his home in the West Nile Region.
 When he got there, however, a group of hitmen attacked him, but he fended them off in a gunfight.
 Ali was convinced that his downfall and the attempted assassination had been organized by the Uganda Army commander Yusuf Gowon, a long-time rival of his.
 Amin subsequently stripped him of all of his military honours.
 However, Amin was still wary of Ali's large following, and only formally fired him from his ministerial portfolio in August 1978.
 Around October, ten SRB agents attempted to arrest Ali, but were killed.